 Neonates excrete fluconazole slowly.
-There are few pharmacokinetic data to support this posology in term newborn infants (see section 5.2).
+There are few pharmacokinetic data to support this posology in term newborn infants (see section 5.2 Pharmacokinetic properties).

-A go group Docalogy Recommendations Age group Posology Recommendations Term newborn infants (0 to 14 The same mg/kg dose as for A maximum dose of 12 mg/kg days) infants, toddlers and children every 72 hours should not be should be given every 72 hours exceeded Term newborn infants (from 15 The same mg/kg dose as for A maximum dose of 12 mg/kg to 27 days) infants, toddlers and children every 48 hours should not be should be given every 48 hours exceeded
+Age group Posology Recommendations Term newborn infants (0 to The same mg/kg dose as for A maximum dose of 12 mg/kg 14 days) infants, toddlers and children every 72 hours should not be should be given every 72 hours exceeded Term newborn infants (from 15 The same mg/kg dose as for A maximum dose of 12 mg/kg to 27 days) infants, toddlers and children every 48 hours should not be should be given every 48 hours exceeded